 Internships allow you to test out specific techniques learned in the classroom before entering the working world.
 It’s an opportunity to apply what you have learned in a safe environment where mistakes are expected – rather than learn the hard way in your first job out of college.

 Many companies use internships as a way to enhance their recruitment efforts.
 In some cases, a company may decide to hire an intern at the end of the assignment.
 Even if a job offer doesn’t happen right away, an intern who makes a favorable impression could receive an offer down the line when an opening occurs.
 It’s a way for companies to test out an employee before committing to hiring them.

-Fremont College can provide the knowledge and hands-on experience you need to succeed in today’s demanding workforce.
-With degree programs in Multimedia Design, Paralegal Studies, Business Leadership, and Sports Therapy, Fremont offers a wide range of in-demand degree programs to suit anyone’s career interests.
-In addition to providing a top-notch education, students also receive internship and job placement assistance at Fremont College.
+Fremont University can provide the knowledge and hands-on experience you need to succeed in today’s demanding workforce.
+With degree programs in Paralegal Studies, Business Leadership, and Sports Therapy, Fremont offers a wide range of in-demand degree programs to suit anyone’s career interests.
+In addition to providing a top-notch education, students also receive internship and job placement assistance at Fremont University.
 Space is limited, so contact us today to learn more about our degree programs and get help choosing the career path that is right for you.